 ElÃ©ctrico © leoplus

-Lisbon's public transport is an attraction all its own!
-Although holiday itineraries should never be too inflexible or prescriptive, it is basically obligatory for all tourists to Lisbon to take a ride on the famous Tram 28.
+Although holiday itineraries should never be too inflexible or prescriptive, it should be obligatory for all tourists visiting Lisbon to take a ride on the famous Tram 28.
 These yellow trams, with their polished wooden floors and vintage quality, might be loud and bumpy, having been in operation since 1901, but they also wend through the most historic and most interesting areas of the Portuguese capital city.

 Tram tickets are sold in kiosks all over Lisbon.
-A 24-hour pass allows visitors to explore the city at their leisure, with maximum flexibility.
+A 24-hour pass allows visitors to explore the city with maximum flexibility.